 The 10 Armoured Division is the key land component of Germany's commitment to NATO's new Force Model and discussion are being held to determine as to what extent it will be integrated into NATO contingency plans for the defence of Eastern Europe.
 Christened Division 2025, the process of fully equipping this division with personnel and material by 2025 will be the main effort of the German land forces in the coming years.
-Presumably part of Tier 2 of the new Force Model (see Figure 5), the division needs to be ready to move within 10-30 days.41
+Presumably part of Tier 2 of the new Force Model (see Figure 5), the division needs to be ready to move within 10-30 days.40

 Germany offers the option for countries (particularly Central and Eastern European countries) to subordinate their combat brigades or enabling units to German divisions.
 This option is the central part of Germanys Framework Nation Concept, which was designed to foster NATO defence cooperation in Europe.
-Exp by step the Netherlands has decided to almost entirely integrate its land forces into the German Army's command structure: the Dutch 11 Airmobile Brigade was integrated into the German Rapid Forces Division in 2014; the Dutch 43 Mechanised Brigade has been integrated into the 1 Armoured Division since 2016; and according to recent announcements, the integration of the final Dutch Brigade (the 13 Light Brigade) into the 10 Armoured Division is being reviewed.
+Step by step the Netherlands has decided to almost entirely integrate its land forces into the German Army's command structure: the Dutch 11 Airmobile Brigade was integrated into the German Rapid Forces Division in 2014; the Dutch 43 Mechanised Brigade has been integrated into the 1 Armoured Division since 2016; and according to recent announcements, the integration of the final Dutch Brigade (the 13 Light Brigade) into the 10 Armoured Division is being reviewed.
 The nations' commitment to this process was further formalized with the signing of a common army vision in November 2022.
-As part of 10 Armoured Division, it is likely that the 13 Light Brigade will be the land component of the Dutch commitment to the new Force Model.
-The 13 Light Brigade being an integral part of Project Division 2025 is the premise on which further discussion in this paper is built upon.
+As part of 10 Armoured Division, it is likely that the 13 Light Brigade will be the land

-41 www.schwaebische.de/ueberregional/politik_artikel,-nachholen-was-in-den-letzten-jahren-versaeumt-wurde- arid.11534127.html.
+40 www.schwaebische.de/ueberregional/politik_artikel,-nachholen-was-in-den-letzten-jahren-versae-umt-wurde- arid,11534127.html.

-42 Sean Monaghan and Ed Arnold, 'Indispensable: NATO's Framework Nations Concept beyond Madrid', CSIS Briefs (Center for Strategic and International Studies, 2022); Eva Hagstrom Frisell and Emma Sjokvist, 'Military Cooperation Around Framework Nations: A European Solution to the Problem of Limited Defence Capabilities' (Swedish Defence Research Agency, 2019); Rainer L. Glatz and Martin Zapfe, 'Ambitious Framework Nation: Germany in NATO', Stiftung Wissenschaft Und Politik (SWP) (blog), 2017.
+41 Sean Monaghan and Ed Arnold, 'Indispensable: NATO's Framework Nations Concept beyond Madrid', CSIS Briefs (Center for Strategic and International Studies, 2022); Eva Hagstrom Frisell and Emma Sjokvist, 'Military Cooperation Around Framework Nations: A European Solution to the Problem of Limited Defence Capabilities' (Swedish Defence Research Agency, 2019); Rainer L. Glatz and Martin Zapfe, 'Ambitious Framework Nation: Germany in NATO', Stiftung Wissenschaft Und Politik (SWP) (blog), 2017.

-43 Ministerie van Defensie, 'Kamerbrief over defensiesamenwerking met de Duitse krijgsmacht, BS2022014984', 7 July 2022, p.
+42 Ministerie van Defensie, 'Kamerbrief over defensiesamenwerking met de Duitse krijgsmacht, BS2022014984', 7 July 2022, p.
 1.

-44 Bundeswehr, and Royal Netherlands Army.
+43 Bundeswehr, and Royal Netherlands Army.
 'Vision on German/Netherlands Army Cooperation', 28 November 2022.